michaelmacinnis/oh/README.md

 <br>

-Embedding the Unix Shell in an Existing Language
+Embedding the Unix Shell in an Existing Language:

 <p name="3">3.
 J. R. Ellis.
 A Lisp Shell.
 SIGPLAN Notices, 15(5):24-34, 1980</p>